sirkris/Reddit.NET/README.md

 ### Example

-A simple example console application that demonstrates some of Reddit.NET's functionality.
+A simple example .NET Core console application that demonstrates some of Reddit.NET's functionality.
 If you have Visual Studio 2017, you can run it using debug.
 You'll need to set your application ID and refresh token in the debug arguments.
 Only passive operations are demonstrated in this example app; nothing is created or modified in any way.

 ### Reddit.NET